NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_description.rst

 **Note** : 3D visualization is not available on Ned Raspberry Pi4 image.
-To use the following commands, you must have setup Ned ros stack on your computer.
+To use the following commands, you must have setup Ned ROS Stack on your computer.